Thibodaux Regional Health System Patient Rights & Responsibilities

 - To know that expressing a complaint does not compromise your present or

-future access to care at Thibodaux Regional Medical Center.
-If at any
+future access to care at Thibodaux Regional Health System.
+If at any time

 employee know.
 A Case Manager will investigate your complaint.
 If you